Cuban Missile Crisis: Crisis continues

 "You are disturbed over Cuba.
 You say that this disturbs you because it is ninety-nine miles by sea from the coast of the United States of America.
 But... you have placed destructive missile weapons, which you call offensive, in Italy and Turkey, literally next to us....
 I therefore make this proposal: We are willing to remove from Cuba the means which you regard as offensive....
 Your representatives will make a declaration to the effect that the United States... will remove its analogous means from Turkey... and after that, persons entrusted by the United Nations Security Council could inspect on the spot the fulfillment of the pledges made."

 The executive committee continued to meet through the day.

 Throughout the crisis, Turkey had repeatedly stated that it would be upset if the Jupiter missiles were removed.
 Italy's Prime Minister Amintore Fanfani, who was also Foreign Minister ad interim, offered to allow withdrawal of the missiles deployed in Apulia as a bargaining chip.
 He gave the message to one of his most trusted friends, Ettore Bernabei, general manager of RAI-TV, to convey to Arthur M. Schlesinger Jr. Bernabei was in New York to attend an international conference on satellite TV broadcasting.

-On the morning of October 27, a U-2F (the third CIA U-2A, modified for air-to-air refuelling) piloted by USAF Major Rudolf Anderson, departed its forward operating location at McCoy AFB, Florida.
+On the morning of 27 October, a U-2F (the third CIA U-2A, modified for air-to-air refuelling) piloted by USAF Major Rudolf Anderson, departed its forward operating location at McCoy AFB, Florida.
 At approximately 12:00 pm EDT, the aircraft was struck by an SA-2 surface-to-air missile launched from Cuba.
 The aircraft crashed, and Anderson was killed.
 Stress in negotiations between the Soviets and the US intensified; only later was it assumed that the decision to fire the missile was made locally by an undetermined Soviet commander, acting on his own authority.
 Later that day, at about 3:41 pm EDT, several US Navy RF-8A Crusader aircraft, on low-level photo-reconnaissance missions, were fired upon.

-On October 28, 1962, Khrushchev told his son Sergei that the shooting down of Anderson's U-2 was by the "Cuban military at the direction of Raul Castro".

 At 4:00 pm EDT, Kennedy recalled members of EXCOMM to the White House and ordered that a message should immediately be sent to U Thant asking the Soviets to suspend work on the missiles while negotiations were carried out.
 During the meeting, General Maxwell Taylor delivered the news that the U-2 had been shot down.
 Kennedy had earlier claimed he would order an attack on such sites if fired upon, but he decided to not act unless another attack was made.
-Forty years later, McNamara said:
+On 28 October 1962, Khrushchev told his son Sergei that the shooting down of Anderson's U-2 was by the "Cuban military at the direction of Raúl Castro".

+On 27 October Bobby Kennedy relayed a message to the Soviet Ambassador that President Kennedy was under pressure from the military to use force against Cuba and that "an irreversible chain of events could occur against his will" as "the president is not sure that the military will not overthrow him and seize power".
+He therefore implored Khrushchev to accept Kennedy's proposed agreement.